Q: Is Public Health Leadership Lab in-person or virtual during the 2023-2024 school year?

 A: Yes, your electives for PHL Lab can overlap with required or elective courses for your program.
 You do not have to take completely new courses if PHL approved courses also fulfill your program’s needs.

 Q: Is the list of approved courses changing this year?

 A: No, the list is not changing.
 The list of approved courses for the concentration will remain the same.

-Q: How will the experiential part of PHL Lab work if we can no longer be in person?
+Q: How will the experiential part of PHL Lab work for students in online degree programs who participate virtually?

-A: PHL Lab is changing the format to include online simulations and live integrations to take the place of our previous in-person retreats and sessions while still providing experiential learning for you to apply to your public health practice.
+A: PHL Lab has adapted to the virtual format by including online simulations and live integrations in order to provide experiential learning for you to apply to your public health practice.

 Got a question for us?
 Email us at firstname.lastname@example.org